Alert

 Revenue and Expense Recognition

 In RER deliberations, the Board addressed contingent consideration, collectability, and refunds.
 It indicated certain variable consideration would be included in the arrangement amount when tied to a future event considered likely to occur (or not occur) and chose not to add a separate constraint mechanism.
+The discussion framed contingent consideration as a measurement issue rather than a recognition issue, meaning the uncertainty affects the amount of an existing receivable or payable instead of creating a new one only when the future event occurs.
 For collectability and refunds, the Board favored a “probable” threshold.

 GAAP Structure